As we ease into the darker months of Scandinavian winter, I’m getting worried. Aren’t you?

 I have a Swedish friend that likes the quiet stillness of Scandinavian mornings.
 He noted that there’s unique beauty in the moments before dawn before the world awakens.
 The way he described it intrigued me, so I decided to adapt has attitude as my own.
 Yes, my friend: fake it until you make it.

 I also believe that hygge is something that shouldn’t just be reserved for those dark winter evenings.
 Incorporate it in the morning too.
 I wish that my sister lived in Copenhagen with me as my personal alarm clock.
 She would always wake me up by throwing on the music, lighting candles and cooking up a savory breakfast that wafted through the house.
 I’d wake up pretty quickly to join the party!
 If you do have an amazing person like this in your life, never let them go.
 Otherwise, just try to bring a bit of hygge to your own life; light a candle, spray a linen spray as you make your bed.
-Because you’re worth it.
+You’re worth it!

 Have a reason to get up

 The humdrum of routine catches up with you and before you know it, life has passed you by.
 I understand that this can seem a little over the top, but I truly believe this is important.
 Is your purpose to help people?
 To inspire compassion?
+To express creative possibilities?
 You can get more specific than this!
 Lost?
 Pick up a copy of Man’s Search for Meaning by Viktor E. Frankel; it’s a great place to start.

 When all else fails, maybe food is the answer.
 Seriously.
 I am so motivated to get my tired ass out of bed when I have a delicious breakfast planned.